d-bl/inkscape-bobbinlace/README.md

 Install:
 This is an inkscape plugin.
-Copy the py and inx files into the directory defined in the Mneu under:
+Copy the py and inx files into the directory defined in the Menu under:
 Edit > Preferences > System: User extensions